titilambert/harbour-squilla/README.rst

 ======================

 I made a small application to send and receive sms on your computer without a specific software.
-You just have to use your messaging client ...
+You just have to use your instant messaging client ...
 Which have to be compatible with Bonjour protocol.

 I made this application because my girlfriend send me a lot of sms when I'm working ...
 Now I can answer her without taking my N900 ...